 Michael Caine is 77 years old in real life and not perhaps the natural choice for the lead in a film with so much action and violence.
 However it’s the vulnerability of old age that is the springboard for the story.
 The elderly flat-dwellers who live in the estate where Harry also has his home, are like prisoners because the drug-dealing gangs have control of the stairwells, walkways and lifts.
 We feel concerned for Harry Brown throughout the movie because the young, violent thugs he is pitted against are so much more powerful than he is.

 The film has a grimy look and shows us a world of urban decay, however we’re shown slightly glamorous movie grunge rather than documentary filth.
 Although HARRY BROWN is inspired by the headline violence we see reported constantly, this is not supposed to be a realistic film about how tough it is living at the bottom of the social ladder in London.
-Like any revenge fantasy this movie is about wish fulfilment.
-Or if you really like the films of Michael Winner and Charles Bronson, Death-Wish fulfilment.
+Like any revenge fantasy this movie is about wish fulfilment; or for fans of the Michael Winner and Charles Bronson franchise, Death-Wish fulfilment.